1993 New York City landmark bomb plot: Trials

-Salem ultimately testified against Rahman and other terrorists despite earlier refusing to do so.
-Salem had recorded tapes in which the defendants sought to prevent Rahman from being directly involved in the terror plot so that he would not be implicated.
+Salem ultimately testified against Abdel-Rahman and other terrorists despite earlier refusing to do so.
+Salem had recorded tapes in which the defendants sought to prevent Abdel-Rahman from being directly involved in the terror plot so that he would not be implicated.
 The defense lawyers unsuccessfully attempted to have all 13 defendants tried separately.
-New defense counsel were hired, and in September 1994, Judge Mukasey postponed the trial's opening date to December so that defense counsel could come up with new arguments.
-In November 1994, Mukasey rescheduled the date to January 1995 because Rahman had contracted pneumonia.
+New defense counsel were hired, and in September 1994, Judge Mukasey postponed the trial's opening date to December so that defense counsel could craft new arguments.
+In November 1994, Mukasey rescheduled the date to January 1995 because Abdel-Rahman had contracted pneumonia.

 In February 1995, Siddig Ali pled guilty to the terror plot and also named some of the co-defendants as complicit in the plot.
+In 1999 Siddig Ali pleaded guilty to seditious conspiracy as well as other charges and received 11 years in prison after U.S. Attorney Mary Jo White wrote a letter to Judge Michael B. Mukasey describing his extensive cooperation.

 Once the trial started, Salem testified about the details of the bomb plot.
 Defense lawyers cross-examining Salem argued that he was not credible because he had lied several times in the past, including when he was gaining his US citizenship.
 However, Salem testified that the defendants had confided the details of the plot to him.
 In May 1995, one of the defendants, Abdo Mohammed Haggag, agreed to testify against the other 11 defendants in exchange for all his charges being dropped.
+Salem testified that Abdel-Rahman, during a 13-hour-long bus ride from New Jersey to Detroit, had directed him to kill Mubarak.
+Adam Hamawy was called by the defense and testified that he had been a passenger on that van trip and had not heard Abdel-Rahman call for the assassination of the Egyptian president.
+Hamawy was not charged or accused of wrong-doing.

-Convictions
+The defense of Abdel-Rahman and several other defendants centered around a first amendment claim.
+His lawyers argued that the seditious conspiracy statute is an unconstitutional burden on free speech and the free exercise of religion.
+They argued that the statute is overbroad and unconstitutionally vague, and that the convictions violated the First Amendment because it rested solely on their political views and religious practices.

-On October 1, 1995, Rahman and nine others were convicted by a New York jury on 48 of 50 charges, including seditious conspiracy, solicitation to murder Mubarak, conspiracy to murder Mubarak, solicitation to attack a US military installation, and conspiracy to conduct bombings.
-In January 1996, Mukasey sentenced Rahman and nine other defendants to terms that ranged from 25 years to life in prison.
+On October 1, 1995, Abdel-Rahman and nine others were convicted by a New York jury on 48 of 50 charges, including seditious conspiracy, solicitation to murder Mubarak, conspiracy to murder Mubarak, solicitation to attack a US military installation, and conspiracy to conduct bombings.
+In January 1996, Mukasey sentenced Abdel-Rahman and nine other defendants to terms that ranged from 25 years to life in prison.
+Abdel-Rahman received life in prison.
 After the trial, Salem received a large sum of money and was put onto a witness protection program.